Marker Logo

 1. Note on the Thirteenth Amendment

 As noted in the timeline, the Thirteenth Amendment abolished slavery in general in the United States.
-However, not mentioned in the timeline is the exemption for penal labor, a loophole which was exploited for a century, by establishing laws against certain actions that were not considered crimes prior.
+However, not mentioned in the timeline is the exemption for penal labor, a loophole which was legally exploited until partway through World War II, by establishing laws against certain actions that were not considered crimes prior.
+This system is known as debt slavery.

 — Submitted March 15, 2020, by Devry Becker Jones of Washington, District of Columbia.